-As part of his construction work, Hugh has advised international contractors and vendors in disputes with employers, construction managers and suppliers regarding delay claims, defective works, variations, and financing issues.
-He has also acted in a series of alternative dispute resolution procedures regarding complex infrastructure projects within Canada, including adjudication, expert determination and arbitration.
+He has also acted in alternative dispute resolution procedures regarding complex infrastructure projects within Canada, including adjudication, expert determination and arbitration.

-Prior to joining BLG, Hugh practiced in London and Dubai in the international arbitration group of Freshfields Bruckhaus Deringer LLP and was Assistant Legal Counsel at the Permanent Court of Arbitration in The Hague, where he assisted arbitral tribunals in international investment arbitrations.
+Prior to joining BLG, Hugh practiced for five years in London and the Middle East in Freshfields Bruckhaus Deringer LLP’s international arbitration group.
+He was assistant legal counsel at the Permanent Court of Arbitration in The Hague, where he supported arbitral tribunals in international investment arbitrations.